[email protected]: Forbes Gets Into the Online Learning Business

-On June 6, Forbes, the online publication best known for letting executives share their views on everything from personal finance to training, launched Learn@Forbes.
-The new eLearning platform will offer 60 self-paced courses for aspiring professionals who want to learn more about leadership, entrepreneurship, business, sales, IT, cybersecurity, and software.
+On June 6, Forbes, the online publication best known for letting executives share their views on everything from personal finance to training, launched [email protected].
+The new eLearning platform will offer 60 courses to anyone who wants to learn more about entrepreneurship, business, sales, and cybersecurity among other topics.

-In a press release issued earlier this week, Forbes Media emphasized, “Learn@Forbes courses will be immediately applicable in the workplace.
-From coding and cybersecurity to data analytics and digital marketing, the Learn@Forbes platform was built for professionals who need to fill a knowledge gap or improve a certain skill.
+In a press release issued earlier this week, Forbes Media emphasized, “[email protected] courses will be immediately applicable in the workplace.
+From coding and cybersecurity to data analytics and digital marketing, the [email protected] platform was built for professionals who need to fill a knowledge gap or improve a certain skill.
 The online courses are affordably priced, self-paced and may offer certification or Continuing Education credits (where applicable).”

-However, with [email protected], Forbes is also clearly interested in attempting to make the most of the current disruption unsettling workplaces across sectors.
-By 2020, the world will face a shortage of 5 million trained workers.
-Steve Forbes, Chairman and Editor-In-Chief, Forbes Media, emphasizes “With Learn@Forbes, business professionals have a resource for learning real-world skills so that they can achieve success at every stage in their career.”
-This, notably, is also precisely how Forbes appears to be marketing their new suite of courses to workers.
+However, with [email protected], Forbes is also clearly interested in attempting to make a difference in today’s disrupted workforce.
+By 2020, some analysts predict that there will be a gap of 5 million trained workers.
+Steve Forbes, Chairman and Editor-In-Chief, Forbes Media, emphasizes “With [email protected], business professionals have a resource for learning real-world skills so that they can achieve success at every stage in their career.”
+This, notably, seems to be the impetus behind Forbes new training effort.

 Notably, [email protected] will be launched on the Bridgepoint Education platform.
 As reported on eLearning Inside News earlier this year, Bridgepoint, while not new, is a newly restructured entity.
-In March, Bridgepoint, which was previously the holding company for two private online universities (Ashford University and the University of the Rockies) announced plans to separate from its academic institutions and become an online program management (OPM) company.
-Notably, earlier this year, Ashford University and the University of the Rockies merged and restructured to seek nonprofit status while Bridgepoint Education repositioned as an OPM with Ashford as its first customer.
-Now, Bridgeport appears to be taking a new direction as it contracts with Learn@Forbes.
+In March, Bridgepoint, which once owned two private online universities, including Ashford University, announced plans to get out of the private postecondary business and become an online program management (OPM) company. [email protected] will be among the first customers on the new Bridgepoint OPM.

 Another question that remains is whether or not Bridgepoint Education has the capacity to support Forbes Media’s new initiative.
 While by no means new to eLearning nor to dealing with high numbers of students (notably, Ashford University is the nation’s fifth largest university by enrollment), can Bridgepoint Education provide Forbes Media with a stable platform to scale its ambitious new project?

 For both Forbes Media and Bridgepoint Education, the stakes are obviously high.
-For Forbes Media, Learn@Forbes represents a new venture–one that will edge Forbes Media into the growing online workplace training sector.
-For Bridgepoint, Learn@Forbes represents a bold move to rebrand as an OPM serving the training sector and not simply higher education.
+For Forbes Media, [email protected] represents a new venture–one that will edge Forbes Media into the growing online workplace training sector.
+For Bridgepoint, [email protected] represents a bold move to rebrand as an OPM serving the training sector and not simply higher education.